Skip to main content

 Encryption — Process of encoding data to protect it from unauthorized access.

-At Rest — Data encryption for stored data in databases and file systems.
+At Rest — Protection for stored data.

 RBAC (Role-Based Access Control) — Access control method where permissions are assigned based on user roles.